 Does your health need more attention?
 Could you stand to shed a few pounds?
 Do you promise to break some of those bad lifestyle habits, make some tweaks here and there?
 Are you ready to make the obligatory New Year’s resolutions list?

 You’re not the kind of person that goes through the motions, follows the crowd, sets yourself up with lofty New Year goals that are sure to go unfulfilled.
-So what’s it going to be for 2020?
+So what’s it going to be?

 This new year, you’re going to follow through, get real and get serious, make reasonable changes that will impact your life.
 You’re going to step up the drive, excitement, and adventure that’s in your nature and look back a year from now with a sense of satisfaction and accomplishment.
 Here are a few top New Year’s resolutions to get your motor running.